Smona/wellspring/README.md

 # wellspring
-A browser-based game, written in phaser by some UT students
+A browser-based game, written in phaser by some UT students.
+You can play the game in its current state [here](public/).

 ## Setup